SydneySedai/DiscordGameStub/README.md

 # DiscordGameStub
-The compiled version assumes you have an existing steam folder at:
+If you don't have a steam folder at the assumed location below, just edit "steamroot.txt" to have the correct path.
 C:\Program Files (x86)\Steam\steamapps\common